 Kathleen and I were married in a little stone church in West Virginia in 1997.
-We worked for years, she as an auditor, me as a lawyer, judical official, and assistant attorney general.
-Now, we live in Salinas, Ecuador, enjoying the perfect weather, the natural beauty, and having all our time to spend as we please.
+We worked for years, she as an auditor, me as a lawyer, judicial official, and assistant attorney general.
+Now, we live in Cuenca, Ecuador, enjoying the perfect weather, the beauty and culture , and having all our time to spend as we please.

 I'm Kit Thornton, writer, expat, fencer, bibliophile, philosopher, smoker of many cigars and drinker of much wine.